 Similarly,

 Using the above results and the PEQA, one obtains the following equation :

 i.e.,

-Eqn.(102) can be interpreted as the generation of the `mass-gap'(i.e. shift in the bare-mass) due to interaction.
-In analogy with the terminology used earlier, we refer eqs.(101-102) as the ``gap-equation(GE)'' of the theory.
-This equation plays crucial-role in the subsequent discussions.

-The physical consequences of the theory in the {\it leading-order} (LO), such as the spectrum, renormalization, stability properties and the structure of the effective vacuum are discussed in the following subsections.
+Eqn.
+(102) can be interpreted as the generation of the 'mass-gap' (i.e., shift in the bare mass) due to interaction.
+In analogy with the terminology used earlier, we refer to Eqs.
+(101-102) as the "gap equation (GE)" of the theory.
+This equation plays a crucial role in the subsequent discussions.
+The physical implications of the theory in the leading order (LO), such as the spectrum, renormalization, stability properties, and the structure of the effective vacuum, are discussed in the following subsections.